mozillascience/studyGroup/lessons/Data Manipulation/Dat_Manipulation_Session.md

 Filter_NA_Example2 <- filter(Alaska,!is.na(uncertainty_score)) #Clear NA's
 ```

 ### Group_by* (plus summarise)
-The `group_by`function allows you to group your data by common variables for future (inmidiate) calculations.
-This function needs the "pipe opperator"
+The `group_by`function allows you to group your data by common variables for future (immediate) calculations.
+This function needs the "pipe operator"

 #### Basic structure: